+TECHNICAL COURS ES: .9 credit hours

+Networking Essentials

-TECHNICAL COURS ES: 9 credit hours CIS 1113 Networking Essentials 3 credit hours CIS 1203 Introduction to Network Administration 3 credit hours CIS 2123 Local Area Networking I 3 credit hours
+CIS 1203 Introduction to Network Administration 3 credit hours

+CIS 2303 Network Security 3 credit hours

 All technical courses must have been taken within the past five years in order to receive credit toward any degree in the Department of Computer Information Systems Technology or in order for the course to count as a prerequisite for a course.
 If the course was taken over five years ago, a student has the option to request prior learning credit by contacting the departmental dean and following the procedure(s) given.